TyraelDLee/PortSniff/README.md

 You also able to set the communication timeout.
 Timeout default set to 1 second and minimum 500ms, you can set it based on your network conditions to increase the efficiency.

 App also support multi-thread!
-Yeah!
+Yeeewww!
 You can enable that in setting page.
 Tasks will be distributed on threads and run parallel, that could shrink running time dramatically.
 You need define the number of thread you want run once you enable multi-thread.